routdk/takehome-data-eng/README.md

 - Wanted to try other APIs like forecast.
 Bulk unload API(I guess free account does not have access there)
 - A better data model.
 - Clear thinking on error and rejection handling scenarios and re-run edge cases.
+- Good Analytics usecase and create a dataset which could have given lots of insights.

 ### Challenges I faced: